 With professional installation, the right materials, and proper care, a commercial roof should last your business for quite some time.
-A key question, however, is how do you know when it’s time to replace the roof on your business?
+A key question, however, is how do you know when it’s time to for roof replacement?
 Or, what’s the average life expectancy for the various types of commercial roofs?

-Let’s take a look at those questions, and a few more, to help you decide when it might be time to replace your commercial roof.
+Below are some tips to help you to decide when it may be time to replace your commercial roof.
 Or, in some cases, when it’s time to request repairs or arrange for and inspection and routine maintenance.

 The most common types of commercial roofs are: